allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 author: [michal.knasiecki]
 tags: [tech, performance, NoSQL]
 excerpt: >
-    What would you say if we stored 1,000 records in a database, and the database claimed that there were only 998 of them?
+    What would you say if we stored 1&nbsp;000 records in a database, and the database claimed that there were only 998 of them?
-    Or, if we created a database storing sets of values and in some cases the database would claim that some element is in that set, while in fact it was not?
+    Or, if we created a database storing sets of values and in some cases the database would claim that some element was in that set, while in fact it was not?
 It definitely must be a bug, right?
     It turns out such behavior is not necessarily an error, as long as we use a database that implements probabilistic algorithms and data structures.
     In this post we will learn about two probability-based techniques, perform some experiments and consider when it is worth using a database that lies to us a bit.